zak-45/WLEDVideoSync/README.md

 - Multicast feature: aggregate multiple DDP devices to a big, BIG one
 - Support for various video sources: image, video or WebUrl (even Youtube)
 - Support for desktop / desktop area, window content, multiple monitors(2)
-- Stream from Mobile Camera: no third party app required, should work on iOS & Android
+- Stream from Mobile Camera: no third party app required, QR code for a seamless user experience, allowing a phone to act as a wireless webcam source, should work on iOS & Android
 - Customizable LED effects
 - API to integrate with third party application
 - Python Scripting